ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image5.jpg" title="Got it" alt="Got it">}}

 **Step 2.** The next screen shares a summary of potential risks associated with running OONI Probe.
-Tap **Learn more** to read our [documentation](https://ooni.org/about/risks/) explaining potential risks (written based on legal consultation).
+Tap **Learn more** to read our [documentation](https://ooni.org/about/risks/) explaining potential risks.

 {{<img src="images/image26.jpg" title="Tap learn more" alt="Tap learn more">}}